How to Calculate Delta in Excel – 2 Examples

 STEPS:

-• Therefore, select the F5 cell and write the following formula:
+• Select F5 and enter the following formula:

 =(E5-D5)/D5

-• After that, drag the formula from F5 to F9 cells with the help of AutoFill.
+• Use the AutoFill to drag the formula from F5 to F9.

 Compute Percent Delta in Excel

-• Now, go to the Home tab and click on the Number of the Number group from the ribbon.
+• Go to the Home tab and choose the Number group on the ribbon.

 Compute Percent Delta in Excel